The best study methods are active and spaced. Use a small set of techniques consistently and you will see better recall, not just more time spent.

 5. Dual coding

 Pair text with simple visuals.
-A quick diagram or flowchart can anchor a definition or process.
+A quick diagram or flowchart can anchor a definition or process in a way that words alone cannot.
+Your brain processes verbal and visual information through separate channels, so using both creates two memory traces instead of one.

 What to avoid